MehmetAygun/fusenet-pytorch/README.md

 ```

 ### Optimization scheme and loss weights
-* We use the training scheme defined in FuseNet.
+* We use the training scheme defined in FuseNet
+* Loss is weighted for SUNRGBD dataset
 * Results can be improved with a hyper-parameter search

 | Dataset       | FuseNet (CAFFE) | FuseNet |